 Credit for Prior Learning is available to qualified students whose prior learning experiences parallel existing courses.
-Students interested in obtaining credit for prior learning may apply for a maximum of six hours toward a major and three hours of credit toward a minor in religious studies through the Prior Learning Assessment program.
+Students interested in obtaining credit for prior learning may apply for a maximum of three hours of credit toward a minor in Religious Studies through the Prior Learning Assessment program.
 For details, contact the program director and see Prior Learning Assessment section of this catalog.